edysfy/Group_website/evalSect.md

 *give a questionnaire stats between the two wireframes*

-### Stage 3: INVOLVEMENT OF QUANTITATIVE FEEDBACK 24/3/21
+### Stage 3: Involvement of Quantitative Feedback 24/3/21
 *screenshot of 5 point likert scale*

 24/3/21: Although we felt that interviews were a good source of creating qualitative feedback, we made a decision to try and increase our sample size when it came to evaluating our product and attempt to create some quantitative feedback.
 In order to achieve a quantitative metric for how a user would feel about our product, we decided it was necessary to ask some 'how much' and 'how many' questions at scale to our users.
 Very shortly after we started showing our first wireframe to users, we created a questionnaire that we could send alongside the link to the wireframe.
 Click on this link to see it! *link the questionnaire*.
 We tried to push the quantitative aspect of the questionnaires by using 5 point likert scale, as seen in the above figure.